HankCuihb/learngit/readme.txt

-git is a free version control system, i'm learning git is free software aaaa
+dasd it is a free version control system, i'm learning git is free software aaaa